2025

 In conclusion, the future of games points toward evolving worlds instead of static releases.
 Human-centered design paired with bold technology will shape more fair, expressive, and unforgettable play.

-Contemporary hits like Baldur’s Gate 3 show how creators extend lifecycles with seasonal content and toolkits for communities.
+Contemporary hits like Apex Legends show how creators extend lifecycles with seasonal content and toolkits for communities.
 New IP are launching smaller, iterating quickly, and scaling with feedback loops.

 Education increasingly overlaps with play—universities host esports, modding becomes a training ground, and engines are taught in classrooms.
-As tools become simpler, policy makers from Europe will prototype the next breakout worlds.
+As tools become simpler, hardware makers from Europe will prototype the next breakout worlds.

 Beyond rendering and frame rates, a sense of agency is what players remember.
 Designers who respect that agency will lead the medium forward.